GPTP-workshop/gptp-workshop.github.io/accommodations.md

 Ann Arbor, MI 48104
 {: .address}

 Very small venue, but extremely convenient to the workshop location, and a favorite among attendees in past years.
+The rates per room very, but they will provide a 20% discount if you mention that you are attending `GPTP 2017`.

 ### [Inn at the Michigan League](https://uunions.umich.edu/league/inn)